thickets up the regenerating forest

 - Main Threats

-- Habitat loss from land clearance is the primary threat.
+- Habitat loss from land clearance is primary threat.
 Browsing by introduced possums and deer.
 Climate change affecting upland habitats.
-No significant pest or disease issues.

 - Population

-- Populations are considered stable and widespread.
-The species is common in upland forests throughout New Zealand.
-It is not threatened by habitat loss because it grows in marginal upland areas.
+- Populations considered stable and widespread.
+Species common in upland forests throughout New Zealand.
+Not threatened by habitat loss.

 - Conservation Status